-Figure 2 – Ethnic distribution in CARANA

-The population of CARANA consists of more than 15 ethnic groups.
-Most of these groups are small in number and socially and politically marginalised.
-The three major ethnic groups, the Falin, Kori and Tatsi represent 95% of the population.
-The Kori (20%) live in the West and are the dominant ethnic group in the provinces of TERENI and KOLONI.
-The Falin (65%) are the ethnic majority in the country and mainly live in the East and centre of CARANA.
-The Tatsi (15%) live in the South, and are the majority in LEPPKO Province.
+The population of Carana comprises more than 15 ethnic groups.
+Most of these groups are small in terms of the number of individuals and socially and politically marginalized.
+The three major ethnic groups, the Falin, Kori and Tatsi, represent 95% of the population.
+The Kori (20%) live in the west and are the dominant ethnic group in the Provinces of Tereni and Koloni.
+The Falin (60%) are the ethnic majority in the country and mainly live in the east and centre of Carana.
+The Tatsi (15%) live in the south and are the majority in Leppko Province.

-CARANA’s national boundaries result from the colonial time and do not represent the ethnic distribution of the region.
-The Falin make up 54% of the population of neighbouring SUMORA, the Kori make up 65% of the population of KATASI, while the Tatsi make up 95% of the population of RIMOSA.
+The national borders of Carana are a result of the colonial period and do not represent the ethnic distribution of the region.
+The Falin make up 54% of the population of neighbouring Sumora, the Kori make up 65% of the population of Katasi, while the Tatsi make up 95% of the population of Rimosa.